We earn a small commission if you sign up, but no extra cost to you. You get to reap the cashback benefits!

 Like Danbo and Marutama, you can expect a queue outside the door as Santouka has their own cult following as one of the best ramen in Downtown Vancouver.

-Marutama Ra-men is must-visit for those craving a bowl of noodles that could’ve very well come straight out of the streets of Tokyo.
+Maruhachi Ra-men (previously named Marutama) is must-visit for those craving a bowl of noodles that could’ve very well come straight out of the streets of Tokyo.
 They specialize in a simple and light-tasting ramen, that uses a chicken broth base and ingredients that are all house-made or imported from Japan.

 Every morning at 6:00 AM, their team prepares the soup and makes their chewy ramen noodles from scratch.
 Each day they make 1500 batches of noodles and still sell out before closing.